 This is a long-awaited opportunity to become an anthroposophic nurse in the southern hemisphere with a programme oriented to the contemporary Australasian health environment.
 Many nurses are looking for how to approach their work in a more holistic way.
 This will offer an orientation and form for that.
-There will not be the opportunity to join the programme beyond the introductory module in August so if you are interested in enrolling please enquire now.

 We will consider applications from other health professionals to participate in this course, with a Taruna College Foundation Certificate in Anthroposophic Healthcare awarded for successful completion of all course requirements.

-Registered nurses and others who seek knowledge and self development, but are not interested in certification will also be considered on an individual basis and will receive a certificate of attendance for each module attended.
+Registered nurses and others who seek knowledge and self-development, but are not interested in certification will also be considered on an individual basis and will receive a certificate of attendance for each module attended.
 NB: Course certification will not be offered without successful completion of all requirements including full participation, self-study and assessment events.

 There are currently 13 IFAN-accredited Anthroposophic Nurse Specialists in New Zealand, and we intend to offer further coursework to prepare certified anthroposophic nurses to apply for ANS accreditation in the future.